Ella-Hoeppner/Pidgin/README.md

     * I guess this needs to happen at the AST level, since it will come before lambda-lifting.
 I guess `if` could just be a macro that transforms `(if <cond> <a> <B>)` into `((if-eager <cond> (fn () <a>) (fn () <b>)))`.
 * IR-level optimization passess:
   * Function inlining
+  * Constant folding
+    * important special case: a const list, which is later modified with `SetIn`
+      * this is the bytecode that unquoting will emit, so it's important to get this right
   * When a value is going to be passed into a `Call` at the end of its lifetime, use `StealArgument` rather than `CopyArgument`
   * [`Call`, `Return`] -> `CallAndReturn`
   * [`CallSelf`, `Return`] -> `CallSelfAndReturn`